 Source: adapted from J. Gilmore (1957) “The St. Lawrence River Canals Vessel”, Society of Naval Architects and Marine Engineers, Transactions, 1957, pp. 111-161.

-The St. Lawrence River, between Montreal and Kingston, is composed of a series of rapids impending navigation and fluvial lakes.
+The St. Lawrence River, between Montreal and Kingston, is composed of a series of rapids, impending navigation, and fluvial lakes.
 Prior to 1780, the only way to bypass the rapids was through portages, which substantially limited the commercial potential of the route.
-Canoes were the privileged mode of transportation in the 18th century as they could easily by carried across rapids, but their payload was obviously limited.
-By the late 18th and early 19th century they were replaced by bateaux of 35-40 feet in length, 6 feet in width and of a cargo capacity of 3.5 tons.
+Canoes were the privileged mode of transportation in the 18th century as they could easily be carried across rapids, but their payload was limited.
+By the late 18th and early 19th century, they were replaced by bateaux of 35-40 feet in length, 6 feet in width, and a cargo capacity of 3.5 tons.
 They could also be portaged or towed upstream and were also able to cross some rapids going downstream.
-Yet, this was insufficient to support the growing trade relations with the fast developing regions of Southern Ontario.
+Yet, this was insufficient to support the growing trade relations with the fast-developing regions of Southern Ontario.